 There are several Database Connection Pools already available, both within Apache products and elsewhere.
 This Commons package provides an opportunity to coordinate the efforts required to create and maintain an efficient, feature-rich package under the ASF license.

-DBCP now comes in two different versions, one to support JDBC 3 and one to support JDBC 4.
+DBCP now comes in three different versions to support different versions of JDBC.
 Here is how it works:

-DBCP 1.4 binaries should be used by applications running under JDK 1.6.
+DBCP 1.4 binaries should be used by applications running under Java 6.

-There is no difference in the codebase supporting these two versions, other than that the code implementing methods added to support JDBC 4 has been filtered out of the DBCP 1.3 sources.
+There is no difference in the codebase supporting DBCP 1.4.x and 1.3.x other than that the code implementing methods added to support JDBC 4 has been filtered out of the DBCP 1.3 sources.

 See the downloads page for information on obtaining releases.